“… life isn’t fair, the universe isn’t fair. But people have free will and we have the unique capacity to try to make it a little fairer.”

 “The election experience was transformative for me,” he says.
 “I’ve been spending the last 10 years since the stroke with a huge chip on my shoulder, trying to prove something.
 Ever since I got the nomination, I felt I had nothing left to prove.
 Not to myself or anyone else.
 Everything that I was so angry about, that I thought had systematically ruined every building block of my life… may have actually led to a complete rebirth in a direction I could never have anticipated and never would have had the opportunity for, had (the stroke) not happened.
 I would not have ended up in PEI.
 I would have stayed at home in Ottawa and I would never have been offered a prime riding (like Charlottetown-Brighton).”

-These days, the only time Trevor thinks about the fact that he went to PEI “to die” is when someone asks him about why he moved there.
+These days, the only time he thinks about the state he was in when he went to PEI is when someone asks why he moved there.
 He has every intention of being “a major part” of the NDP presence in his province.
 It’s his goal to return to Islanders the gifts they gave him: Hope and Dignity, the two words upon which his platform rests.

 “I came here having lost all dignity and with no hope,” he says.
 “After I arrived, it became clear to me that there are a lot of people suffering without hope and that they too felt that their dignity was under assault.
 (Throughout the campaign), my dignity was restored, and in having it restored, I had my own hope restored… I want to share my discovery with (the people of PEI) and let everyone know that they too can reclaim their hope and dignity.”

 Trevor is deeply passionate about standing up for his beliefs.
-But for him, it’s more than a passion; it’s a duty.
-Though he’s on wonderful terms with his ex-wife and children, he says that moving away from his family gives him the liberty to openly declare himself bisexual and HIV positive without putting anyone but himself in jeopardy.
+But for him, it’s more than just a passion: it’s a duty.
+Though he’s on wonderful terms with his ex-wife and children, he says that moving away from his family gives him the liberty to openly declare himself bisexual, and to embrace life as a stroke survivor, without putting anyone but himself in jeopardy.
 “I’m in a position to confront the stigma and normalize it.
 If I can do something that no one else can, I have a duty to do it.
 It’s something I learned in the rehab centre: My good arm belongs to anyone who doesn’t have one.

 * * *